Saturday, June 3, 2017

 Seashore Trolley Museum Collection

 Geared for power rather than for speed, Nos.
-100 and 102 were used primarily to haul standard steam railroad freight cars to and from physical connections with the Boston and Maine RR at Springvale village in Sanford, West Kennebunk, and Kennebunk.
+100 and 102 were used primarily to haul standard steam railroad freight cars to and from physical connections with the Boston and Maine RR at Springvale Village in Sanford, West Kennebunk, and Kennebunk.
 Beginning about 1913, one of them also moved carload lots of cordwood from Harris siding, near the present entrance to the Seashore Trolley Museum, to the Kennebunk interchange for forwarding to destinations via the B&M. (The wood was harvested on both sides of the ASLRy-ASRy-YUCo private right-of-way between Log Cabin Road, Kennebunkport, and Granite Street Extension, Biddeford.)

 After the York Utilities Company abandoned its trackage between Sanford and Biddeford via Kennebunk and Kennebunkport on Sept.
 15, 1927, Nos.
 100 and 102 were based in Sanford and the former was active until the end of trolley freight service between the Springvale interchange and various industries in Sanford village in June 1949.
-It was acquired by Seashore Trolley Museum later the same year but received little attention there during the ensuing half-century.
+It was acquired by the Seashore Trolley Museum later the same year but received little attention there during the ensuing half-century.
 ASL-100 was fully restored, to operating condition, over the years 2006-2009.

 The only known serious accident involving No. 100 occurred Friday, June 11, 1915, when it collided with the 15-bench open passenger car No. 47 in Sanford.
 The force of the impact was so great that the roof supports of No. 47 were snapped off and the roof came crashing down on the passengers, injuring a number of them.
 (The most seriously hurt was Morris Gampert, 25, of Sanford, who had his left foot amputated after suffering multiple fractures when he jumped from the open car.)
 No. 47 was scrapped but minor damage to the locomotive was quickly repaired and No. 100 soldiered on for another 34 years.
 ASL-100 has been listed in the National Register of Historic Places since 1980.